Slow Relaxation and Landscape-Driven Dynamics in Viscous Ripening Foams: Damped SGM Model

 \subsection{Dimensionless group analysis: \textit{Deborah number}}

-Apart from evaluating the \textit{Deborah number} $De$ as the ratio of the damped relaxation time from \Cref{eq:damped-equation} ($\tau_{R} = \xi {\langle a \rangle}^2/ \epsilon$) and probing time associated with changing bubble radii $(a)$ imparted by the coarsening process, \Cref{eq:mass-flux} ($\tau_{C} = {\langle a \rangle}^2/ \alpha_1$, we can do a simple Buckingham Pi analysis to determine the relevant $\Pi$ group.
-Below, we present the analysis to derive the Deborah number as a $\Pi$ group.
+We evaluate the \textit{Deborah number} $De$ as the ratio of the damped relaxation time from \Cref{eq:damped-equation} ($\tau_{R} = \xi {\langle a \rangle}^2/ \epsilon$) and probing time associated with changing bubble radii $(a)$ imparted by the coarsening process, \Cref{eq:mass-flux} ($\tau_{C} = {\langle a \rangle}^2/ \alpha$.
+To justify this choice, we do a simple Buckingham Pi analysis and derive the Deborah number as one of the relevant $\Pi$ groups.

-One can re-model the system through an experimental lens and pose the problem statement as measuring the average radii $\langle a \rangle$ as a function of time.
-Intuitively, this might be influenced by system properties like $\epsilon$, $\rho$, $\alpha_1$, $\xi$.
-These $4$ quantities along with $\langle a \rangle$, are comprised of the dimensions $M$, $L$ and $T$.
+One can re-model the system through an experimental lens and pose the problem statement as measuring the average radii $\langle R \rangle$ as a function of time.
+Intuitively, this might be influenced by system properties like $\epsilon$, $\rho$, $\alpha$, $\xi$.
+These $4$ quantities along with $\langle R \rangle$, are comprised of the dimensions $M$, $L$ and $T$.
 Thus $2 \ \Pi$ groups can be made using these variables for every combination of $3$ repeating variables being chosen.
 Here, we choose $\rho$, $\alpha$, and $\xi$ as are repeating variables.

-Solving for $x$, $y$, and $z$ so that $\Pi_1$ is dimensionless, we get $\Pi_1 = \epsilon/(\alpha_1\xi)$ or $De = \xi\alpha_1/\epsilon$.
+Solving for $a$, $b$, and $c$ so that $\Pi_1$ is dimensionless, we get $\Pi_1 = \epsilon/(\alpha\xi)$ or $De = \xi\alpha/\epsilon$.